Links to voting resources and answers to your questions.

 Note: On Election Day, you must vote in the correct precinct for your current residence.
 If you cast a provisional ballot in the wrong precinct/polling location, your vote might not be counted.
 You can find the correct polling place for your current residence by using the “Find Precinct” tool.

 Yes!
-Voters with disabilities and voters who have language barriers may request assistance in marking their choices on the ballot from two poll workers OR from any person of the voter’s choice (except for the voter’s employer or union representative).
+Voters with disabilities and voters who don’t speak and/or read English may request assistance in marking their choices on the ballot from two poll workers OR from any person of the voter’s choice (except for the voter’s employer or union representative).

 The voter may also bring someone to the polling place with them to help them vote.
 The voter and the assisting individual will have to fill out a form.
 The person assisting does NOT need to be a registered voter or an adult.

-All polling places must have accessible voting machines where voters with disabilities can vote privately and independently.
+All polling places are equipped with accessible voting machines where voters with disabilities can vote privately and independently.

 Hotlines are available in multiple languages: